igorski/MWEngine/README.md

 ### Build instructions

-The makefile (_/jni/Android.mk_) has been written to build the library by default using SWIG, making it available to both C++- and Java codebases.
-The SWIG interface file (_jni/mwengine.i_) includes all the engine's actors that should be exposed to Java.
+The makefile (_/jni/Android.mk_) will by default compile the library with all available modules.
+The SWIG interface file (_/jni/mwengine.i_) includes all the engine's actors that will be exposed to Java.

-Those of a Unix-bent can run the _build.sh_-file in the _/src_-folder whereas Windows users can run the _build.bat_-file that resides in the same directory, just make sure "_ndk-build_" and "_swig_" are globally available through the PATH settings of your system.
+Those of a Unix-bent can run the _build.sh_-file in the _/src_-folder whereas Windows users can run the _build.bat_-file that resides in the same directory, just make sure "_ndk-build_" and "_swig_" are globally available through the PATH settings of your system (or adjust the shell scripts accordingly).

 ### Documentation